arzwa/InfGenetics/doc/paper/response.md

 completely outbred migrant individual a relatively short time in the past (10 to 100 generations, say), so the contribution of new mutation to differences in establishment probability between diploids and tetraploids should be negligible.
+In more quantitative terms: we assume $1/\mu \gg \tilde{T}$ where
+$\tilde{T}$ is the time between establishment and the arrival of the migrant from which the established population derived.
+In the presence of migration the variance contributed by mutation is even more certainly negligible.
-This is definitely the case when there is ongoing migration: as long as $m$ is sufficiently greater than $\mu$ and $V_m$ is sufficiently smaller than the genetic variance in the mainland population, we will have that for every mutation contributing a very slight decrease in the loss of segregation variance on the island, there will be many more migrant arrivals, which each introduce a completely unrelated genotype.
+As long as $m V$ is sufficiently larger than $\mu V_m$, we will have that, for every mutation contributing a very slight decrease in the loss of segregation variance on the island, there will be many more migrant arrivals, which each introduce a completely unrelated genotype.
+In all our simulations with migration we assume $mV$ considerably larger than conceivable values of $\mu V_m$.

 Of course, when considering the mixed-ploidy infinitesimal model independently of the establishment question, mutation does become a relevant topic.
 I mention